 I’ve never eaten meat in my entire life.
 My mom and dad raised me vegetarian and it stuck.

-I always thought of meat the same way I think about cocaine or acid, if I’ve gone this long without, I’m probably good.
+I’ve always thought of meat the same way that I think about cocaine or acid; if I’ve gone this long without it, I’m probably good.

 Over three decades without meat and over half of a decade without dairy has been awesome.

 The comments and questions below have made it even more awesome.

 These are real comments and questions that I’ve gotten over the years that have amused me.
 Trust me, I couldn’t make this shit up.